Mitch Glasser: Chicago White Sox

 Glasser was drafted by his hometown Chicago White Sox in the 39th round of the 2012 Major League Baseball Draft.
 He played with the Bristol White Sox in the Rookie-level Appalachian League in 2013.
 After being released by the Chicago White Sox in July 2013, he played for the Melbourne Aces of the Australian Baseball League in 2014.

 Joplin Blasters

-In 2015, he joined the Joplin Blasters of the American Association of Independent Professional Baseball in the team's inaugural season, batting .265/.362/.306 and 11 sacrifice hits (tied for second in the league) and 8 hit-by-pitch (tied for 9th).
+On May 19, 2015, Glasser signed with the Joplin Blasters of the American Association of Independent Professional Baseball in the team's inaugural season.
+He made 85 appearances for the team, batting .265/.362/.306 and 11 sacrifice hits (tied for second in the league) and 8 hit-by-pitch (tied for 9th).
 In the final game of the season Glasser played all nine positions in the field.

 In 2016 Glasser had the best season of his four-year professional career for the Blasters.
 He batted .317/.411 (7th in the league)/.417 with 47 RBIs and 16 stolen bases and leading the league with 16 hit-by-pitch.